CiscoDevNet/intersight-powershell/docs/New-IntersightVirtualizationVirtualMachine.md

 ```

 ### -ProvisionType
-Identifies the provision type to create a new virtual machine.\n* `OVA` - Deploy virtual machine using OVA/F file.\n* `Template` - Provision virtual machine using a template file.\n* `Discovered` - A virtual machine was &apos;discovered&apos; and not created from Intersight.
+Identifies the provision type to create a new virtual machine.\n* `OVA` - Deploy virtual machine using OVA/F file.\n* `Template` - Provision virtual machine using a template file.\n* `Discovered` - A virtual machine was &amp;apos;discovered&amp;apos; and not created from Intersight.
 No provisioning information is available.

 ```yaml
 Type: VirtualizationVirtualMachine.ProvisionTypeEnum